-And joining me today is Tubes, who has the fun job of making the Cloudflare network better, faster, more flexible, more integrated, put everything else out there.
+And joining me today is Tubes, who has the fun job of making the Cloudflare network better, faster, more flexible, more integrated with everything else out there.

 And Tubes is here to talk to us more about Cloud CNI.
-But before we jump into that, I want to talk about Cloudflare network interconnect in general.
+But before we jump into that, I want to talk about Cloudflare network and how to connect in general.

 As we all know, we're living in a cloud-centric world right now.
 We're using more and more SaaS applications.

-And we've got this thing called the Internet that just pretty much connects every network to every other network on the planet.
+And we've got this thing called the Internet that just pretty much connects every other network on the planet.

 It gets us around in most cases.